AlanMamphs/graphiql-app/README.md

-GraphiQL is a playground/IDE for graphQL requests.
+GraphiQL is a playground/IDE for graphQL requests

 ## Getting Started